schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 You've seen everything here before, except for `absent?`, `any`, and `as`.
 The `absent?` method checks for the lack of that character.
 The `any` keyword will match, well, anything.
 The `any` character is shorhand for `match('.')`.
 The combination of `str("'").absent? >> any` is checking each character that it does not contain a `"` and then it will match any other character.

 What does the `as` do?
-This our way of telling parslet's that we are dealing with a signifigant part of our grammar.
-While I don't necessarily need to know how many spaces are around a comma, I'll likely want to the contents of a string.
+This is our way of telling parslet's that we are dealing with a significant part of our grammar.
+While I don't necessarily need to know how many spaces are around a comma, I'll likely want to know the contents of a string.
 That's why I added `as(:string)`.

 When you run the tests you'll see that it passes.
 I want to go one step further though and actually verify the format of the parsed tree (instead of saying "not nil").
 To do that I'll change the test: